tliutony/OpenDSA/RST/en/MHC/javaDataTypes.rst

 is **declared**.
 Once the declaration is made it is an error for a variable to refer to an object of any other type.

-In the example above, lines 5—7 contain variable declarations.
+In the example above, lines 3-4 contain variable declarations.
-Specifically we are saying that ``fahr`` and ``cel`` are going to reference objects that are of type ``Double``.
-The variable ``in`` will reference a ``Scanner`` object.
+Specifically we are saying that ``fahr`` and ``cel`` are going to reference objects that are of type ``double``.
 This means that if we were to try an assignment like ``fahr = "xyz"`` the compiler would generate an error because ``"xyz"`` is a string and ``fahr`` is supposed to be a double.